Maciej90/Time-is-over/README.md

 To check current progress, use the ` npm install `.
 Then use the ` npm start `.
 Scan the QR code using the Expo Go app on your phone.

+## What is Time is over
+> It is a copy of the game time is up.
+The purpose of the copy is to be able to add your own passwords for guessing purposes

 ## Time is over screenshots